| Documentation

 E-SEL-003 Pending Sell Conflict Pending sells would exceed position Wait for pending orders to complete or cancel them

-E-SEL-004 Position Changed Position changed mid-execution This is typically temporary - restart the script
+E-SEL-004 Position Changed Position changed mid-execution Restart the script to retry

 E-SEL-005 Sell Order Rejected Broker rejected the sell order Check broker rejection reason in your brokerage account